D-Freely/London-House-Price-Analysis/README.md

 - Beautiful Soup
 - Matplotlib

-After aligning London boroughs into their respective sub-regions (north/south/east/west/central),
+After using web scraping to align London boroughs into their respective sub-regions (north/south/east/west/central), ....  taking into account weighted averages.